Illuminating gravitational wave sources with Sgr A* flares

-Sagittarius A* (Sgr A*), the supermassive black hole at the center of the Milky Way, exhibits daily energetic flares characterized by non-thermal emission in the infrared and X-ray bands.
+\abstract {Sagittarius A* (Sgr A*), the supermassive black hole at the center of the Milky Way, exhibits daily energetic flares characterized by non-thermal emission in the infrared and X-ray bands.
 While the underlying accretion flow is a Radiatively Inefficient Accretion Flow (RIAF) peaking at radio frequencies, the mechanism powering these non-thermal transients remains debated.
-Stellar dynamics predict a population of faint brown dwarfs orbiting Sgr A*.
-These objects are progenitors of Extremely Large Mass Ratio Inspirals (XMRIs), crucial sources of low-frequency gravitational waves for the future Laser Interferometer Space Antenna (LISA) mission.
-We investigate whether the tidal stripping of brown dwarfs provides a viable fueling mechanism for the observed flares.
-Here we present high-resolution hydrodynamic simulations of grazing tidal interactions coupled with a parameterized non-thermal radiation model.
-We demonstrate that the dynamics of the tidal fallback and subsequent viscous evolution naturally reproduce the fundamental temporal characteristics of observed flares: the peak luminosity and the characteristic 1-hour duration.
-We show that this fueling mechanism is dynamically viable and energetically consistent, placing strong constraints on the required efficiency of the non-thermal emission process, suggesting extreme radiative inefficiency.
-These findings provide compelling evidence for a hidden population of brown dwarfs in the Galactic Center.
+Stellar dynamics predict a population of faint brown dwarfs orbiting Sgr A*.} {We investigate whether the tidal stripping of brown dwarfs provides a viable fueling mechanism for the observed flares.
+These objects are progenitors of Extremely Large Mass Ratio Inspirals (XMRIs), crucial sources of low-frequency gravitational waves for the future Laser Interferometer Space Antenna (LISA) mission.} {We present high-resolution hydrodynamic simulations of grazing tidal interactions coupled with a parameterized non-thermal radiation model.
+We utilize Smoothed Particle Hydrodynamics (SPH) to model the stripping of the brown dwarf envelope and the subsequent accretion of this material.
+Due to computational limitations in resolving the small physical mass scales involved, we employ high-mass proxy simulations to capture the gas dynamics, followed by a physically motivated renormalization.} {We demonstrate that the dynamics of the tidal fallback and subsequent viscous evolution naturally reproduce the fundamental temporal characteristics of observed flares: the peak luminosity and the characteristic 1-hour duration.
+We show that this fueling mechanism is dynamically viable and energetically consistent, placing strong constraints on the required efficiency of the non-thermal emission process, suggesting extreme radiative inefficiency.} {These findings provide compelling evidence for a hidden population of brown dwarfs in the Galactic Center.
 Crucially, the observed high flare frequency implies tight orbits characteristic of advanced inspirals.
-This establishes a direct link between electromagnetic transients and active gravitational wave sources, alerting the LISA consortium years in advance to the presence of specific XMRI systems promising exceptionally high signal-to-noise ratios for precision tests of general relativity.
+This establishes a direct link between electromagnetic transients and active gravitational wave sources, alerting the LISA consortium years in advance to the presence of specific XMRI systems promising exceptionally high signal-to-noise ratios for precision tests of general relativity.}